You are here: Homepage Food safety Special food groups Genetically modified food and feed Safety assessment of genetically modified food and feed

 Safety assessment of genetically modified food and feed

-Up-to-date guidelines for the safety assessment of genetically modified plants and derived food were published by the working group of the Scientific Committees for Food, Plants and Animal Nutrition (cf. Guidance Document for the Risk Assessment of Genetically Modified Plants and Derived Food and Feed) and by the Codex Alimentarius Commission (CAC) responsible for international food standards in June 2003 (cf. Codex Principles and Guidelines on Foods Derived from Biotechnology).
+Up-to-date guidelines for the safety assessment of genetically modified plants and derived food were published by the GMO-Panel of the European Food Safety Authority (EFSA) (cf. Guidance Document for the Risk Assessment of Genetically Modified Plants and Derived Food and Feed).

-The safety assessment is based on the principle of substantial equivalence which was described by an OECD working group in 1993 and further developed in the ensuing years by FAO and WHO.
+The safety assessment is based on the principle of substantial equivalence which was described by an OECD working group in 1993 and further developed by the Codex Alimentarius Commission (CAC), the international food standards organisation of FAO and WHO (cf. Codex Principles and Guidelines on Foods Derived from Biotechnology).
 It is based on a comparison of the genetically modified organism with the non-modified starting organism (more information can be found in the document "The Concept of Substantial Equivalence").

 Genetically modified food and feed may only receive marketing authorisation if it has been demonstrated in comprehensive studies that they are just as safe as comparable conventional products.
 Furthermore, in the case of GMO-containing food and feed it must also be shown that the GMOs do not constitute a threat to the environment.